 Dr Olamide Samuel

-Olamide Samuel is the Coordinator at SCRAP Weapons, overseeing the management of projects, research, campaigns, liaison, operations, and directing strategic outreach.
+Olamide Samuel is the Coordinator of SCRAP Weapons, overseeing the management of projects, research, campaigns, liaison, operations, and directing strategic outreach.

 Olamide holds a PhD in National Security Strategy from the Centre for Security and Intelligence Studies at the University of Buckingham.
 He earned his B.ILD degree in International Law and Diplomacy in 2013, from Babcock University, Nigeria, where he specialized in researching on the global emergence of Private Military and Security Companies.
 He also holds an MA in Security, Intelligence and Diplomacy from the University of Buckingham (2014).